fsquillace/junest/README.md

 This solution suits only for privileged users.
 JuNest provides the possibility to run the environment via `chroot` program.
-In particular, it uses a special program called `GRoot`, an enhanced `chroot` wrapper that allows to bind mount directories specified by the user, such as `/proc`, `/sys`, `/dev`, `/tmp` and `$HOME`, before executing any programs inside the JuNest sandbox.
+In particular, it uses a special program called `GRoot`, an enhanced `chroot` wrapper, that allows to bind mount directories specified by the user, such as `/proc`, `/sys`, `/dev`, `/tmp` and `$HOME`, before executing any programs inside the JuNest sandbox.
 In case the mounting will not work, JuNest is even providing the possibility to run the environment directly via